AD SPACE HERE

 However, in recent years, environmental groups have flagged concerns that China is operating as a broker for Russian and Belarussian timber, with plywood made from Russian birch entering European markets via China, Vietnam and a series of “friendly countries” across Eurasia.

-According to China Customs, the largest markets for Chinese plywood exports last month include the United Kingdom (9.1% or 73,100 cubic metres – which has a total ban on all Russian timber), the Philippines (9%), Japan (6%), Saudi Arabia (5% – currently building the $500b NEOM Gigacity) and Australia (4.8%).
+According to China Customs, the largest markets for Chinese plywood exports are now the Philippines (8.9% or 91,400 cubic metres – which has extensive secondary processing facilities), the United Kingdom (6.8% – which has a total ban on Russian timber), Nigeria (5.9%), Saudi Arabia (5.1% – currently building the $500b NEOM Gigacity) and Vietnam (4.9% – now driving a surge of imports into the US construction market).

-It comes as Wood Central reported yesterday that Russia and Belarus now account for 70% of all Chinese lumber imports—with more than 3 million cubic metres of lumber entering Chinese ports now coming from Russia (63%) or Belarus (7%), making up the shortfall from drops in production coming from Finland, Sweden, and Germany.
+The new data comes after Wood Central reported that Russia and Belarus now account for 70% of all Chinese lumber imports.
+More than 3 million cubic metres of lumber entering Chinese ports now come from Russia (63%) or Belarus (7%), making up the shortfall from drops in production coming from Finland, Sweden, and Germany.

-Not known is how much of this plywood and lumber is entering global markets and contravening sanctions imposed by the UK, European Union and a number of Western Countries in the wake of Russia’s invasion of Ukraine.
+Not known is how much of this plywood and lumber is entering global markets and contravening sanctions imposed by the UK, European Union and several Western Countries in the wake of Russia’s invasion of Ukraine.

 Last year, an International Consortium of Investigative Journalists (ICIJ) investigation found that more than 100,000 tonnes of Russian and Belarusian-linked lumber was entering the EU trading zone via ten-friendly nations, including China.